-Temporary Closure to Continue: With the growing number of COVID-19 cases both locally and nationally, and the continued closure of Town facilities, the Estes Park Museum will remain closed to the public until further notice.
+Temporary Closure to Continue: Due to COVID-19 and the continued closure of Town facilities, the Estes Park Museum will remain closed to the public until further notice.

 If you live in Estes Park or the Estes Valley, please fill out this survey regarding your experience with COVID-19.